EnzoSeason/study-notes/algo-data-structure/amazon/principles.md

   Pipedrive update button

-  Situation: Product manager want to add feature, update deal's fields in Pipedrive.
+  Situation: Product manager want to add feature, update deal's details  in Pipedrive.
 (Pipedrive is a CRM application.)
 The updated value is calculated by Doc generator which I created.

   Task: She wants a button below the data table.
 Once the user clicks it, it sends all the calculated value to the pipedrive.